eBay/tsv-utils/README.md

 ## Obtaining and installation

 There are several ways to obtain the tools: [prebuilt binaries](#prebuilt-binaries); [building from source code](#build-from-source-files); and [installing using the DUB package manager](#install-using-dub).

 The tools are tested on Linux and MacOS.

-The tools are not tested on Windows.
 Windows users are encouraged to use either [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/) or [Docker for Windows](https://docs.docker.com/docker-for-windows/).
 Linux builds of the tools can be used on these systems.

 ### Prebuilt binaries